-VMWare Fusion Review
+VMWare Fusion full review

 Back in June 2005, Apple announced that it would switch from a PowerPC based architecture to Intel chips.
 The first question everybody asked was: “will the new Macs run Windows?”